Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/README.md

 ___
 ## Edge Devices

 When it comes to choosing the right edge device, It's important to consider our specific use case.
-There are several options available in the market, but three popular choices are Raspberry Pi, Jetson and BeagleBone.
+There are several options available in the market, but two popular choices are Raspberry Pi and Jetson.
 In the following, we'll provide a comparative analysis of these devices.

 ### Raspberry Pi
 The Raspberry Pi is a popular choice for edge computing due to its low cost and versatility.
 It is a credit-card sized computer that can run various operating systems, including Linux and Windows.